ThunderCats (comics): Publication history

 By the third mini-series, The Dogs of War (written by John Layman, illustrated by Brett Booth, Joe Prado, Al Vey and Eric Nguyen), also published in 2003, many years have passed, and Thundera has prospered.
 Lion-O is now an aged and experienced commander of his countrymen.
 An invasion of Dogstar forces ultimately lead Lion-O to ally with Mumm-Ra himself (when Ma-Mutt even turns against him).
 Along the way, WilyKit finds true love and WilyKat redeems himself.
 The storyline concludes with Mumm-Ra offering Lion-O an elixir of youth so that they may continue their struggle against one another.

 The two remaining mini-series were all set during the events of the animated series; Hammerhand's Revenge (written by Fiona Avery, illustrated by Carlos D'Anda), published between 2003 and 2004, and Enemy's Pride (written by Layman and illustrated by Virens, Hellig and Campus), which was published in 2004.

 Several one-shots were also published by Wildstorm between 2003 and 2004 that included two crossovers with Battle of the Planets, one crossover with Superman, a Sourcebook and two "Origins" issues that established the back-story of several main characters.

-To date, none of the Wildstorm Thundercats comic series are considered canon due to the major inconsistencies with the storylines.

 In 2012, Panini Comics (owner of the Marvel UK licence) began publishing a new series in the UK to tie in with the 2011 TV series, titled ThunderCats Magazine.
 The first issue featured a strip called 'Safe Haven' which was written by Ferg Handley and drawn by Cosmo White.

 In 2016, DC Comics made a crossover comic He-Man/Thundercats.

+On October 12, 2023, Dynamite announced that they had obtained the license to make a new line of ThunderCats comics, which will debut in February 2024.
+The new series will be written by Declan Shalvey.